Syntropysoft/syntrojs-singleton/.github/README.md

 **Jobs:**
 - **Test on Node.js** (18.x, 20.x, 22.x)
   - Checkout code
-  - Install dependencies with pnpm
+  - Install dependencies with npm
   - Lint code with Biome
   - Type check with TypeScript
   - Build the project